aboullaite/ml-cloud-native-java-workshop/workshop/Step6.md

 ## Create a Kubernetes Secret that containes the HuggingFace API key

-In the previous step we hard-coded the HuggingFace API key in the deploy,ment manifest as an environment variable.
+In the previous step we hard-coded the HuggingFace API key in the deployment manifest as an environment variable.
 This is not a good practice as these kind of secrets might end up on Github.

 Kubernetes has a mechanism to secure Secrets (passwords, API Keys...).
 Let's explore how to use it.